 In addition to our design fees, I have a minimal markup on items purchased through my studio, for procurement.
 The markup on top of my wholesale cost is somewhere between 30-40%, depending on the item, cost and quantity.

 Nothing is ordered until we have money from you for that item and it has been cleared for use in our account.
 So, for instance, if a client pays via credit card, the transaction might not be complete until 2-3 days after the payment was initiated.
 Once that money actually makes its way into our account that is when the ordering will begin.

 Furniture purchased from manufacturers requires shipment to a warehouse that has a dock and is always staffed during business hours.

-When a client's piece of furniture comes in, it is uncrated, inspected for damages, I am notified of its arrival with a picture and a report, and we then either: A. store the client's item until the rest of their things come in; or B. we schedule home delivery for the item at that time.
+When a client's piece of furniture comes in, it is uncrated, inspected for damages, I am notified of its arrival with a picture and a report, and we then store the client's item until the rest of their furnishings come in.

 Some of the products we sell through Aston Design Studio are available via online retailers.